 - A. An overtime-eligible employee is in standby status while waiting to be engaged to work by the Employer and both of the following conditions exist: - 1.
 The employee is required to be present at a specified location or is immediately available to be contacted.
 The location may be the employee's home or other specific location, but not a work site away from home. - 2.
-The Employer requires the employee to be prepared to report immediately for work if the need arises, although the need might not arise. - B. Standby status will not be concurrent with work time. - C. Employees on standby status will be compensated at a rate of one dollar and fifty cents (\$1.50) an hour or seven percent (7.0%) of their hourly base salary, whichever is greater, for time spent in standby status.
+The Employer requires the employee to be prepared to report immediately for work if the need arises, although the need might not arise. - B. Standby status will not be concurrent with work time.

+C. Employees on standby status will be compensated at a rate of seven percent (7.0%) of their hourly base salary for time spent in standby status.